Student Rights and ResponsibilitiesBack To Top

 Domestic Violence and Stalking Position Statement

 Illinois Valley Community College is committed to providing a safe and secure learning and working environment for all students and staff members.
 IVCC Campus Security will assist local police with enforcing Restraining Orders, Orders of Protection, Civil No Contact Orders, and Stalking No Contact Orders.
 Any student found to be in violation of one of these orders will be subject to the Code of Conduct and may face suspension or expulsion from the college.
-Complete information regarding this position statement and accompanying procedures can be found on the Student Right to Know website.Back To Top
+Additional information can be found on the Student Right to Know website.Back To Top

 Students are expected to conduct themselves as responsible members of the College community.
 Disruption of the educational process and violation of the rights of others constitutes irresponsible behavior.
 Specific responsibilities of IVCC students include, but are not limited to: Students are responsible for knowing and abiding by all College regulations along with federal, state and local statutes.
 Students in doubt about any particular matter should consult the Vice President for Learning and Student Development.